ioccc-src/winner/bugs.md

 ### Source code: [1990/theorem/theorem.c](%%REPO_URL%%/1990/theorem/theorem.c)
 ### Information: [1990/theorem/index.html](1990/theorem/index.html)

-[Cody Boone Ferguson](authors.html#Cody_Boone_Ferguson) fixed many bugs that prevented this from working properly (including segfaults) but one thing to note is that if you pass two zeroes to `theorem_bkp` or `fibonacci` the program will enter an infinite loop, printing 0 over and over again; another condition where this occurred was fixed but this one should not be fixed.
-Thank you.
+Many bugs that prevented this from working properly (including segfaults) were fixed but one thing to note is that if you pass two zeroes to `theorem_bkp` or `fibonacci` the program will enter an infinite loop, printing 0 over and over again; another condition where this occurred was fixed but this one should not be fixed.

 <div id="1990_westley">